Steps to your Gold Card

 PHASE I: GETTING YOUR GOLD CARD

-Southern Miss’s “Gold Card” is issued once students have completed their basic coursework and passed preliminary tests, and serves as a ticket for students to enroll in upper level classes.
+The "Gold Card" at Southern Miss is issued once a student has completed her basic coursework and passed preliminary tests, and serves as a ticket for students to enroll in upper level classes.
 Before you apply for your Gold Card, you must:

-1. Complete the 44-hour General Education Core with a minimum 2.65 GPA.
+1. Complete the 44-hour General Education Core with a minimum 2.75 GPA.
 You can find out what the GEC requirements are for your calendar year by looking in your Undergraduate Bulletin under “Arts and Letters Degree Plans.”
-(If you are a transfer student, your advisor will help you decide which bulletin to use.)
+(If you are a transfer student, your advisor will help you decide which Bulletin to use.)

-3. Pass the Praxis I PPST (Reading, Writing and Math) or have an ACT equivalent composite score of 21 or higher with no subscores below 18.
+3. Pass the Praxis I PPST (Core Test) (Reading, Writing and Math) or have an ACT equivalent composite score of 21 or higher with no subscores below 18.
 Click here to view the ETS’s Praxis I web page, where you can view “Tests at a Glance,” which identifies the knowledge and skills assessed in each area of the Praxis I (reading, writing and mathematics); to find testing centers and dates; and to register for the exam.
-USM’s Testing Center, located in the Walker Science Building 217, offers online Praxis I testing.
-Call 601-266-6123 for more information about online testing services.
+USM’s Testing Center, located in Hattiesburg at the Walker Science Building 217, offers online Praxis I testing.
+Call 601.266.6123 for more information about online testing services.

-5. Purchasing a subscription to TK20, valid for seven years (TK20 is an online software system that collects data for NCATE and a subscription can be purchased on the TK20 homepage, http://usm.tk20.com, or from the textbook center)
+4. Purchasing a subscription to TK20, valid for seven years (TK20 is an online software system that collects data for NCATE and a subscription can be purchased on the TK20 homepage, http://usm.tk20.com, or from the textbook center).

-Once you have met these five requirements, you are ready to apply for your Gold Card.
-Please contact at Dr. Smith, History licensure advisor for the Gulf Coast, for an appointment for a Gold Card application.
+Once you have met these four requirements, you are ready to apply for your Gold Card.
+Please contact Dr. Follett, History licensure advisor for the Gulf Coast, for an appointment for a Gold Card application.
 If you have any questions, please contact Lori Brommer.

 PHASE II: TAKING UPPER LEVEL CLASSES AND RESTRICTED EDUCATION COURSES

-1. After you have gotten your Gold Card, you should see your advisor to create a schedule that includes the upper-level English classes and restricted education courses you will need to graduate.
+1. After you have gotten your Gold Card, you should see your advisor to create a schedule that includes the upper-level History classes and restricted education courses you will need to graduate.
 For a complete list of requirements, click here for the current requirements, or view the Undergraduate Bulletin for the year you entered Southern Miss.
-You must earn at least a “C” in all English courses and restricted education courses.

-2. You must take ENG 491 the semester before you begin your student teaching internship.
+2. You must take HIS 491 the semester before you begin your student teaching internship.
 During this semester you must also complete the following tasks:

 4. After the successful completion of your internship, click here for the Mississippi Department of Education’s licensure application checklist.